ChristopherWerby/code-modules/README.md

 This [GitHub repo][3] contains the source code for the Sample Website so that you can take it apart and see how it works in practice.

+There's a set of starter files for modules at [app/modules-starter/][4].
+You can download this, rename it `app/modules/`, and alter them for your own projects.

+Other than Pipsqueak’s logo, Code Modules is open source under the MIT license.

 Below are just the notes for the Sample Website.
 The links above should be of more interest.

 ## Code Modules — Sample Website

 This is an HTML5 project using BBEdit, Bootstrap 5, and Parcel.
-Theme is [Modern Business][4] from Start Bootstrap.
+Theme is [Modern Business][5] from Start Bootstrap.

 `npm start` — development using Parcel process